List of informally named Mesozoic reptiles: Aust Colossus

 The "Aust Colossus" is an informal name given to the giant ichthyosaur specimens (BRSMG Cb3869, BRSMG Cb3870, BRSMG Cb4063 and BRSUG 7007) discovered from the Late Triassic (Rhaetian) Westbury Formation at the Aust Cliff.
 "Aust Colossus" has been tentatively estimated to be even larger than the 25 m long ichthyosaur Ichthyotitan from the same formation, possibly over 30 m long, though the authors acknowledge that this is a very speculative estimate.

 B

 Batoremys

 "Batoremys" is a genus of putative macrobaenid turtle from the Early Cretaceous of Mongolia.
 The intended type species "Batoremys leptis" was never given formal description, so it remains a nomen nudum.

 C

+Camel turtle

+The "camel turtle" is an informal nickname given to an un-described species of turtle, as it sports an unusual protruding ridge along the middle of its carapace, as well as due to its Moroccan origin.

 Clidastes moorevillensis

 Clidastes "moorevillensis" is an informal species of mosasaur from the Late Cretaceous Mooreville Chalk Formation of Alabama.
 First named in a 1975 thesis, it was never given formal description and lacks sufficient diagnostic characters that differentiate it from the dubious Clidastes liodontus.

 Cuers ichthyosaur

 The "Cuers ichthyosaur" is an informal name given to the giant ichthyosaur specimens (MHNTV PAL-1-10/2012 and MHNTV PAL-2/2010) discovered from the Late Triassic (Rhaetian) locality in Cuers, France.
 It is suggested to be similar to the Autun ichthyosaur specimens (Ichthyosaurus rheticus and Ichthyosaurus carinatus, both of which are nomen dubium) and Ichthyotitan.